UniStudents/Saffron/docs/configuration.md

 The headers that will accompany the requests made by saffron.

 It can be used to set `User-Agent` and other fields.

+### `requests.axios`
+Axios' configuration that will be applied to the requests made by saffron.
+It will override previous options.

+Currently only for `html`, `wordpress` and `dynamic` source types.

 ### `requests.timeout`
 Default value: `10000`